GCuser99/SolverWrapper/README.md

 - Other miscellaneous enhancements
 - Help documentation is available in the [SolverWrapper Wiki](https://github.com/GCuser99/SolverWrapper/wiki)

 Be aware that one disadvantage of marshalling communication directly with the Solver DLL (as opposed to the Solver Add-in) is that Solver Report creation is lost.
-This is because those reports were created by the SOLVER.XLAM Add-in, not the DLL.
+This is because those reports were created by the Add-in, not the DLL.

 ## Example